 Eggshells, oyster shells, crab shells are all made of calcium and make great additives to increase the calcium levels in your soil.
 These can be added about every 1-2 years as you plant.

 If you are reading this and you have blossom end rot occurring now, the best treatment is a quick acting product called "Blossom End Rot Stop spray" which is a liquid form of calcium that can be sprayed on the fruit and leaves to stop the damage temporarily.
 Then adding a fertilizer which contains calcium should correct the soil conditions.
 If your soil is acidic then adding lime that is already water based, will change the pH and prevent more rotting.
-These products are available in our catalog along with a soil test kits to check your soil pH.
+These products are available in our catalog.